 Remember back in the ‘good ‘ol days’ when our parents would send us outside to play until the sun went down?
 We were encouraged to play outside to get ‘fresh air’ and likely to get out of their hair while dinner preparations happened.
 What has happened?
-With the increase in technology, less school organized sports, and a perceived danger for children to play by themselves outside, the frequency for outdoor physical activity is trending down at an alarming rate.
+With the increase in technology, less school organized sports, and a perceived danger for children to play by themselves outside, the frequency for outdoor physical activity is trending down at an alarming rate and with result we have seen an increase in eyesight trouble in kids.
 In fact, 73% of parents report their kids aged 5-19 watch TV, read, or play video and computer games during the after-school period between the end of the school day and suppertime.

 So what does this trend mean for your kids eyesight?
 New Canadian research out of the University of Waterloo’s School of Optometry and Vision Science, found nearsightedness in children increases drastically from Grade 1 to Grade 8 in local schools, and almost a third of the cases are undiagnosed and uncorrected.
 “Historically, myopia started at age 12 or 13, but now it is showing up more often in kids six or seven years old,” said Dr. Mike Yang, lead investigator and clinical scientist with the Centre for Contact Lens Research (CCLR), Waterloo.
 “Our eyesight as a population is deteriorating and at a much younger age.”
 (1)

 These cases in which they kids are undiagnosed, can be detrimental to their academic experience.
 “Kids don’t know they can’t see the blackboard,” said Prof. Deborah Jones, co-lead investigator on the study and a clinical professor at the School of Optometry and Vision Science at Waterloo.
 “This kind of gradual deterioration in eyesight easily goes unnoticed without regular eye exams.”